munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Passing positional arguments after named arguments

-If a method takes a big function literal, collection, or other large nested expression as an argument, it's easiest to read when that's the last argument in the argument list.
-However, if the method also accepts other named arguments, it forces you to make this trailing argument named, even if you don't want it to be optional or the name is pointless.
+If a method takes a big function literal, collection, or other large nested expression as an argument, it's easiest to read at the end of the argument list.
+If the method accepts other named arguments, this forces you to make this trailing argument named, even if you don't want it to be optional or the name is pointless.
 For example:

 ```dart
 DefaultTextStyle(